Barry Keenan

+Post-release

 After his release, Keenan became successful as a real estate developer.

 The kidnapping was the basis for Stealing Sinatra, a Showtime movie released in 2003 starring David Arquette and William H. Macy.
 In March 2020, it was announced that Keenan would be played by Grant Gustin in Operation Blue Eyes, a biopic about the kidnapping.
 The film was to be directed by Joe Mantegna.

 Keenan was interviewed about the affair by Ira Glass in a February 2002 episode of the WBEZ radio show This American Life, and by Mike Lanchin in a January 2014 episode of the BBC Radio 4 series Witness.

 In 2021, John Stamos released a podcast about the Sinatra kidnappings called Snatching Sinatra, featuring extended interviews with Keenan.
 Stamos and Keenan became close friends as a result.
 The following year, Keenan texted Stamos to inform him he was about to kill himself; he died on 13 November 2022.
 Stamos announced Keenan's death to the world on Instagram, adding:

 He was 82.
 He was in a tremendous amount of physical pain.
 He's free now...
 Maybe, wherever he is, he's sitting pretty at the big table with a White Russian in one hand and a Cuban cigar in the other.
 But Barry, if you see Sinatra Senior at that table, run!
 He's still pissed at you.